To Serve, To Strive and Not to Yield.

 It may take approximately two weeks for the scholarship committee to determine if we can offer you a scholarship.
 Applicants are REQUIRED to follow all procedures and requested due dates to be considered for a scholarship.

 We WILL NOT evaluate your request for financial support until we receive and approve the materials all applicants are required to complete and return to us.
 Any delay in meeting your due dates will affect the amount of financial aid awarded (delays can be interpreted as a lack of commitment or motivation) and your registration status.
-You will NOT be refunded your $125 Application Fee if you cancel (or are cancelled from course due to lack of communication) before we are able to review your scholarship materials.
+You will NOT be refunded the $150 non-refundable Enrollment Processing Fee if you cancel (or are cancelled from course due to lack of communication) before we are able to review your scholarship materials.

 When this has been determined, someone will contact you to explain the committee's decision.